 Can I receive Communion without going to Confession?

-When you receive the Eucharist you affirm that you are in a state of grace, reconciled with God and the Church.
-Since the Sacrament of Confession provides that reconciliation, so if you are in a state of mortal sin you must abstain from receiving the Eucharist until you go to Confession.
+When you receive the Eucharist, you affirm that you are in a state of grace, reconciled with God and with the Church.
+If you are in a state of mortal sin, you aren’t in a state of grace, s0 you must abstain from receiving the Eucharist until after you go to Confession.
 A mortal sin consists of a serious action through which a person turns away from God’s law and charity, fully understands it is wrong and chooses to commit it freely.

 If you have committed venial sins, you may still receive the Eucharist at Mass.
-Venial sins are sins which wound our relationship with God, but consist of less serious matters than mortal sins or are performed without full knowledge or consent.
+Venial sins are those that wound our relationship with God, but consist of less serious matters than mortal sins or are performed without full knowledge or consent.
 Penitents are encouraged to confess venial sins regularly, however, since the repetition of these sins often lead to more serious sin.

 Which is it: Confession, Penance or Reconciliation?

 Any of these is fine.
 The Rite itself uses the words Penance and Reconciliation.
 The Catechism of the Catholic Church notes the sacrament is known by many names:

 “…the sacrament of conversion because it makes sacramentally present Jesus’ call to conversion, the first step in returning to the Father from whom one has strayed by sin.”

 “…the sacrament of Penance, since it consecrates the Christian sinner’s personal and ecclesial steps of conversion, penance, and satisfaction.”